World Fellowship Center: History

-In May 2000, Andrew Davis (born 1961) and his wife Andrea Walsh (born 1962), living with their infant daughter at the time in Keene, New Hampshire became directors.
-During their tenure, they have labored to increase the presence, visibility, and attendance rates of people of color, and transgender/genderqueer/non-binary people as well as upgrade the lodging facilities to comply with fire safety regulations, as well as improve accessibility to alter-abled people.
-They have also made the buildings more energy efficient and have worked with nearby farms to have more produce delivered on site.
-With regards to program changes, they have expanded the season to include weddings in June and September and have created more programs, venues, opportunities and workshops pertaining to the visual arts and body movement (such as yoga, Capoeira Angola and Feldenkrais).
-In 2007, they created a recreation coordinator position to arrange daily cycling excursions in the surrounding area in the morning as well as hiking expeditions in the White Mountains in the afternoon.
+In May 2000, Andrew Davis (born 1961) and Andrea Walsh (born 1962), a married couple living with their daughter at the time in Keene, New Hampshire became directors.
+During their tenure, they labored to increase the presence, visibility, and attendance rates of people of color, and transgender/genderqueer/non-binary people, as well as upgrade the lodging facilities to comply with fire safety regulations and improve accessibility to alter-abled people.
+They also made the buildings more energy efficient and worked with nearby farms to have more produce delivered on site.
+With regards to program changes, they expanded the season to include weddings in June and September and created more programs, venues, opportunities and workshops pertaining to the visual arts and body movement (such as yoga, Capoeira Angola and Feldenkrais).
+In 2007, they established a recreation coordinator position to arrange daily cycling excursions in the surrounding area in the morning as well as hiking expeditions in the nearby mountains in the afternoon.
+The recreation coordinator position lasted through the summer of 2022.